-Select MENU > Monitoring > VF > Settings > Monitor Flip Mode Following options are available:
+Select MENU > Monitoring > VF > Settings > Monitor Flip Mode

 Auto Flips the Monitor image automatically depending on the monitor's orientation.
 This is the default setting.

 Normal Ignores the Monitor's orientation sensor and displays the Monitor image in normal orientation.